rajansawhney/homework-week6/README.md

 # Arrays

 ### Assignment:
-- Update the program following the assignment description provided in HomeworkAssignment_Week6.pdf (uploaded on Laulima)
+- Update the program files following the assignment description provided in HomeworkAssignment_Week6.pdf (uploaded on Laulima)

 **NOTE**: Github is not a place to test your code.
 Test it on your machines first.
-Do not exceed 10 commits.
+DO NOT exceed 10 commits.
 We will start out by sending emails to you personally if you exceed 10 commits, and eventually penalizing your grade.

 ### Steps to submit changes:
 1. Click on desired .c to open file